SHARE

 Archaeology of Anatolia

-Session Chair: James Osborne, Oriental Institute, University of Chicago
+Session Chair: James Osborne, Institute for the Study of Ancient Cultures, University of Chicago

 Description: This session is concerned with current fieldwork in Anatolia, as well as the issue of connectivity in Anatolia.
 What, for example, were the interconnections between Anatolia and surrounding regions such as Cyprus, Transcaucasia, Mesopotamia, and Europe?